GreedyWang/bulldog2011.github.com/source/_posts/2013-02-06-nano-compare-to-jaxb.markdown

 Nano is tailored for Android platform, I will show you how to use Nano on Android platform in my later posts.

 ####JAXB
-JAXB does not support Android platform, even if some people make it to run on Android, the performance will be very bad since JAXB a heavy weight enterprise library targeting desktop and server side development, not mobile development.
+JAXB does not support Android platform, even if some people made it run on Android, the performance will be very bad since JAXB a heavy weight enterprise library targeting desktop and server side development, not mobile development.

 ###Summary
 Both Nano and JAXB are quite easy to do simple binding stuff.
 If you need a mature binding framework for enterprise development, JAXB is the way to go; If you just need a light-weight alternative, or you need to do binding work on Android platform, Nano is definitely the way to go.